Last Modified: January 5, 2013

 Operating in the Rain

-People really do this?!
-The old proverb discretion is the better part of valor is certainly true in this case.
-Driving in the rain (snow, sleet, hail, etc.) also requires more attention from the driver, and this is a good reason to avoid it.
+Driving in the rain (snow, sleet, hail, etc.) requires more attention from the driver, and this is a good reason to avoid it.
 If you must operate in the rain (during emergencies for example), it can be reasonably safe if you follow a few rules.

 ☜Return☜